💻 What Launched Today - Friday, May 19

 Thank you, Charlie.
-Now, again, that was one of the most exciting announcements for Developer Week, for me personally.
+Again, that was one of the most exciting announcements for Developer Week for me personally.

-And again, gentlemen, the idea of Developer Week was to, you know, enhance the developer experience to get developers on the platform building and starting to create many of these amazing web applications.
+And again, gentlemen, the idea of Developer Week was to enhance the developer experience to get developers on the platform building and starting to create many of these amazing web applications.

-We've seen, you know, folks at the Major League Baseball Association use things like Drupal objects for what they sort of like a second screen experience, right?
+We've seen folks at the Major League Baseball Association use things like Drupal objects for what they could have sort of like a second screen experience, right?

 Being able to sort of track other stats about the game and 3D views and other camera views.

-We've seen people build, you know, multiplayer applications in the sense of, like, collaborative drawing applications.
+We've seen people build multiplayer applications in the sense of like collaborative drawing applications.

-And so, the complexity and, like, of what you can build on Cloudflare workers has continued to increase.
+And so, the complexity of what you can build on Cloudflare Workers has continued to increase.